Nitrokey/nitrokey-documentation/source/components/software/nk-app2/installation-windows.rst

    msiexec.exe /qn /i nitrokey-app-v2.2.2-x64-windows-installer.msi

-Using Winget
+Using WinGet
 ------------

-If you don't have Winget installed on your system you can download and install it from `here <https://github.com/microsoft/winget-cli/releases>`__.
+If you don't have `WinGet <https://learn.microsoft.com/en-us/windows/package-manager>`__ installed on your system, you can download and install it from `here <https://github.com/microsoft/winget-cli/releases>`__.

 1. Open PowerShell and run this command: ``winget install --id=NitrokeyGmbH.Nitrokey-App  -e``

-You can find our package informations `here <https://winstall.app/apps/NitrokeyGmbH.Nitrokey-App>`__.
+You can find information about our package `here <https://winstall.app/apps/NitrokeyGmbH.Nitrokey-App>`__.

 Using Chocolatey